 Now, logic would have dictated that since I had decided to go to Seoul, I should either cancel my Cathay Pacific Sectors Bangkok to Singapore and Singapore to Hong Kong, or rebook them to travel Bangkok to Hong Kong and Hong Kong to Seoul.
 Since the Bangkok to Seoul nonstop went at one o’clock in the morning, and I was getting in at twelve the previous afternoon, I decided I needed a backup, incase I overslept and missed the Bangkok to Seoul flight.

-So I kept the Bangkok-Singapore-Hong Kong on CX, just in case.
+So I kept the Bangkok-Singapore-Hong Kong on CX

 I was finally set.
 It had only taken eight months of booking one sector every two weeks.